Anirudh-Singh-26/Velora-dashboard/README.md

 - 📈 Interactive portfolio and watchlist views
 - 📊 Real-time data visualization with charts
 - 🔄 Automatic updates and smooth navigation
-- 🎨 Responsive design for desktop and mobile

 ---

 ## ⚙️ Setup Instructions